gin0115/pinkcrab_function_constructors/README.md

 **Version 0.1.3**

-This libary provides a small selection of functions for making functional programming a little cleaner and easier in php.
+This library provides a small selection of functions for making functional programming a little cleaner and easier in php.

 To include this packge please add the following to your composer.json